PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n), U_v(L\mathfrak{sl}(m|n))$ and their integral forms: Generalizations to the super Yangian

 \section{Generalizations to the super Yangian $Y_\hbar(\ssl(m|n))$}

-The super Yangian $Y_\hbar(\gl(m|n))$ was first introduced in~\cite{na}, following the RTT formalism of~\cite{frt}.
+The super Yangian $Y_\hbar(\gl(m|n))$ of the Lie superalgebra $\gl(m|n)$ was first introduced in~\cite{na}, following the RTT formalism of~\cite{frt}.
 Its finite-dimensional representations were classified in~\cite{z4}.
-Around the same time, the super Yangians $Y_\hbar(A(m,n))$ of Lie superalgebras of type $A(m,n)$ were introduced in~\cite{s} in the new Drinfeld presentation, where it was shown that basic general results from the theory of usual Yangians (including PBW bases) still hold.
-The explicit relation between these two super Yangians was established in~\cite{go}.
+Around the same time, the super Yangian $Y_\hbar(A(m,n))$ of the classical Lie superalgebra $A(m,n)$ in the new Drinfeld presentation was introduced in~\cite{s}.
+As shown in \emph{loc.~cit.}, these super Yangians posses most of the properties the usual Yangians have (including the PBWD bases).
+The explicit relation between the super Yangians of~\cite{na,s} was established in~\cite{go}.

-The primary goal of this section is to generalize Theorem~\ref{hard shuffle yangian} to the case of $Y^>_\hbar(\ssl(m|n))$ (we note that $Y^>_\hbar(\ssl(m|n))\simeq Y^>_\hbar(\gl(m|n))\simeq Y^>_\hbar(A(m,n))$).
+The primary goal of this section is to generalize Theorem~\ref{hard shuffle yangian} to the case of $Y^>_\hbar(\ssl(m|n))$ (we note that $Y^>_\hbar(\ssl(m|n))\simeq Y^>_\hbar(\gl(m|n))\simeq Y^>_\hbar(A(m-1,n-1))$).
 The resulting shuffle algebra $W^{(m|n)}$ is a mixture of the shuffle algebra $S^{(m|n)}$ from Section~\ref{ssec trigonometric super shuffle} and the rational shuffle algebra $W^{(n)}$ from Section~\ref{ssec rational shuffle algebra}.
 We also generalize Theorem~\ref{shuffle integral form yangian} to the case of $\bY^>_\hbar(\ssl(m|n))$.